cedricbatailler/JSmediation/cran-comments.md

-## Resubmission

-This is a resubmission.
-In this version I have:
-- Fixed a broken link in README.md (link to CODE_OF_CONDUCT.md)
-- Added a reference to the method used in DESCRIPTION

 ## Release summary

-This is a new release.
+This is a patch release.

+Some of the functions used internally became incompatible with the glue class some of our character variables had.
+Because of this, one of the main function was broken.
+Problematic variables are now coerced to characters which solving the problem.

 ## Test environments
-* local windows install, R 3.6.0
+* local macosR install, R 3.6.1
-* R-hub via `rhub::check_rhub_cran()`
+* R-hub via `rhub::check_for_cran()`
+* ubuntu 16.04 (on travis-ci)
-* win-builder (old, release, and devel)
+* win-builder (old, release, andisnt devel)

 ## R CMD check results

 0 ERRORs | 0 WARNINGs | 0 NOTE

+## Downstream dependencies

+There are currently no downstream dependencies for this package.